maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 its assigned ID is known, this operation can be performed through the
 ***updateLedgerRequestStatus*** operation.

-This operation is implemented following the REST methodology using a PUT HTTP method.
+This operation is implemented following the REST methodology, using a PUT HTTP method.
 It receives as an input the ID of an already initialised LedgerRequest object that provides all the mandatory information, including the applicable registered service Instance ID.
 In addition, the new global registration status